 In November 2001, the Company entered into a written put option in conjunction with its purchase of an interest in RockResorts.
 The minority shareholder in RockResorts ("Olympus") had the option to put to the Company its equity interest in RockResorts at a price based on management fees generated by certain properties under RockResorts management on a trailing twelve month basis.
 The put option was exercisable between October 1, 2004 and September 30, 2005.
 If the put option was not exercised, then the Company had a call option on Olympus' equity interest which was valued at \$1.6 million and recorded as an intangible asset at the time that the written option was entered into.
 The Company marked the put option to fair value through earnings each period.
-There was no impact on earnings related to changes in the fair market value of the put liability for the year ended July 31, 2005 as the estimated fair market value of the put option for 100% of its interest in RockResorts in October 2004; however, due to a dispute over the settlement price of the put, the parties did not agree on a settlement price until April 2005.
+There was no impact on earnings related to changes in the fair market value of the put liability for the minority shareholder's interest during that period.
+Olympus notified the Company of its intent to exercise the put option for 100% of its interest in RockResorts in October 2004; however, due to a dispute over the settlement price of the put, the parties did not agree on a settlement price until April 2005.
 In May 2005, the put was settled for a price of \$1.3 million.
 As a result, the Company now holds a 100% ownership interest in RockResorts.
 When the put price was settled, the call option no longer had value, and the Company recorded a \$1.6 million charge in the year ended July 31, 2005 to write the value of the call option to zero.